defano/wyldcard/README.md

 *	Begin adding your own user interface elements by choosing "New Button" or "New Field" from the "Objects" menu.
 * Use the paint tools (choose "Tools Palette" from the "Tools" menu) to draw on the card.
 *	Open a previously saved stack document ("File" -> "Open Stack...").
-I've included a few example cards in the "Examples" folder to experiment with.
 *	Enter a statement or expression in the message box.
 Press enter to execute or evaluate your message.

 To start scripting:

-1. Create a new button or field, or select an existing one.
+1. Create a new button or field, or, choose the button tool or field tool from the tools palette, then select an existing one.
-2. Right-click on the part and choose "Edit Script..." or "Edit Part Properties..."
-Both buttons and fields have several user-editable properties that can be inspected and modified within the GUI.
+2. Double-click on the selected part to show the part's property editor, then click the "Script..." button.

 ### Modifying the UI components

-The UI forms were generated using the GUI Designer built into IntelliJ's IDEA 15 (Community Edition).
+The UI forms were generated using the GUI Designer built into IntelliJ's IDEA (Community Edition).
 Do not modify the generated source code by hand, as doing so will render those files incompatible with the GUI Designer tool.

 Be aware that by default IntelliJ "hides" the generated code it creates inside of the `.class` files that it compiles.
-While this technique is most elegant, it produces source code that is incomplete and which cannot be built with other tools.
+While this technique is quite elegant, it produces source code that is incomplete and which cannot be imported and built with other tools.

 To correct this, you need to configure IntelliJ to generate its GUI boilerplate code in Java source files, not in the `.class` files: